 5. Wash bed sheets

-Good news for guests – 52% of us realise the importance of freshly laundered bedding at this time of year.
-Don't forget your own, too.
+Good news for guests – 52% of us realize the importance of freshly laundered or brand new bed sheets at this time of year.
+Don't forget to wash your own bed sheets, too.

 6. Clean the fridge

 Make room for the Christmas food shop and get rid of the chutney that has been lurking in the fridge since last Christmas.
 Over half of us (52%) make sure we clean the fridge in time for Christmas.